Bull Terrier – Bold, Energetic, and Distinctive

 Ability to withstand cold temperatures.

-Major concerns: Heart conditions, kidney problems
+Major concerns: Heart disease, kidney disorders

 Occasionally seen: Patellar luxation

-Suggested tests: Heart, kidney, hearing (BAER test), skin
+Suggested tests: Heart, kidney, hearing (BAER), skin

 Life span: 11–14 years